-where fc is the cut-off frequency, r is down-sampling ratio.
+where fc is the cut-off frequency, r is the down-sampling ratio.

 In this contribution, fc is 0.9, the same value used to derive the 12-tap SHM filter coefficients.
 The real value coefficients obtained in (1) are multiplied by 64 and rounded to integer.
-The filter coefficients are further corrected so that the gain of the filter is equal to 64.
+The filter coefficients are further refined so that the gain of the filter is equal to 64.

 The filter coefficients for down-sample ratio 2:1 and 1.5:1 are shown in the following tables: